VictoriaHussey/FreshAndFurious_NERCHackathon3_GreenCities/README.md

 ## Future Work
 <p align = "justify">
 Improved physical health associated with living near green spaces may reduce risk of comorbidities and help to improve immune system function of infected individuals.
 Including data on fatalities may reveal these additional benefits but this was not within the current scope of research.
 Furthermore, health is associated with socioeconomic status and air pollution, both of which are known to be factors that affect the severity of COVID-19.
-While crowded housing remains to be an issue in the transmission of disease amongst low-income communities, proximity to green spaces has been shown to almost halve health inequalities (Marmot, 2010), which may act as a significant buffer against death.
+While crowded housing remains to be an issue in the transmission of disease amongst low-income communities, proximity to green spaces has been shown to almost halve health inequalities (Marmot, 2010), which may act as a significant buffer against mortality.
 Future work would benefit from the inclusion of such data.
 </p>

 ## Conclusion